TomHodson/FKMC/README.md

 ```

 ### add a jupyter kernal
+How to use one conda env in the jupyter that's running in another: https://ipython.readthedocs.io/en/stable/install/kernel_install.html#kernels-for-different-environments

+Alternatively, this does it automatically: https://github.com/Anaconda-Platform/nb_conda_kernels
 ```
 . env_name/bin/activate
 python -m ipykernel install --user --name env_name --display-name "Python3 (intel)"
 ```

 ## Notes
+### 31st July
+Moved the storage of the data from home to /data/users/tch14
+When I get around to it stefano suggested I use rsync locally to pull in the data from the workspace of each machine to my own workspace so as not to cause too much churn in the backup systems.

+Working on the cmth scripts now.

+### 30th July
+Implemented multi point FS reweighting and it seems to work.
+HAVE NOT included correlations so have essentially set tau_i = 0, need to fix that.
+It currently struggles to find a solution at low temperature, nans appear which can perhaps be fixed by offsetting the values of FS?
+Write up the

 ### 17th Jan
 #### Making a conda env on the cmth machine to run local code